kevinjiang14/Wear_Where/ContentSubmission/README.txt

  * 		"Mom's Dress"
  * 		** No trolling. **

+** If you're using the Wardrobe.java file to submit content please open that now ** and disregard the rest of the README.
+Otherwise please continue reading.

- The format will be like the following example:
+ The format of the myClothes.txt file will be like the following example:

 *           Gender: Male
 *       Upper Body Wear